Chantal Chamberland

 Chantal Chamberland: The Sultry Voice of Canadian Jazz

 Chantal Chamberland is a Canadian jazz vocalist and guitarist celebrated for her intimate, smoky interpretations of classic standards and contemporary pop songs.
-Hailing from Sudbury, Ontario, she has built an international following through a series of critically acclaimed albums and extensive touring, particularly across North America and Europe.
+Hailing from Sudbury, Ontario, she has built an international following through consistent touring and a prolific catalog of albums that frequently chart on Billboard and other platforms.

 Early career